Welcome to the North Tract Plant Inventory Project

 This will likely be a several-year project before I draw up a final product covering the whole refuge.
 In the meantime, I will make a list of the ones collected on the North Tract first and go from there.

-As of January 2015, we have collected over 2,200 specimens, taken over 30,000 photographs, and have identified at almost 1000 species, including about 200 new records for the refuge.
-My total tally for the whole refuge, which includes the original Patuxent list, is over 1200 species.
-We are now comparing the plants we have collected on the North Tract with those which we collected by Niel Hotchkiss, et al. In April 2015, we added a second herbarium cabinet to accommodate the additional specimens.
+As of June 2020, the herbarium contains over 5,300 specimens including over 3,200 specimens collected since 2010.
+We have identified almost 1000 species, including over 200 new records for the refuge and five species new to Maryland.
+The total tally for the whole refuge, which includes the original Patuxent list, is over 1250 species.
+We are now comparing the plants we have collected on the North Tract with those which we collected by Niel Hotchkiss, et al. In April 2015, we added a second herbarium cabinet to accommodate the additional specimens, and are planning to add a third cabinet soon.

 Believe it or not this is not my vocation.
 I have a BS degree in botany, but my career took a different direction.
 However, over the years, I have tried to keep up my interest in botany.
 I do not consider myself to be fully competent with the local flora, but I am learning.
 I am actually more familiar with the flora in my hometown Spokane Washington than I am with the plants around here, but that was over 40 years ago.
 I appreciate your offers of assistance.